logicguy1/greptheflag/README.md

 # gtfo
-Grep The Flag Out CTF utility
+Grep The Flag Out, a CTF utility

 ## Features